3d Marine Division conducts an air assault during LSE21

 |High-Res.
 Downloads:

-This work, 3d Marine Division conducts an air assault during LSE21, by Cpl Alexis Moradian, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3d Marine Division conducts an air assault during LSE21, by Cpl Hassanen Attabi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT